-Figure 9 Schematic cross-section through central Madagascar from Miandrivazo to Brickaville, combining our new structural study with that of Collins et al. (2003a).
+Figure 9 Schematic cross-section through central Madagascar from Miandrivazo to Brickaville, combining the cross-sections of Figure 4, Figure 5, Figure 7 and that of Collins et al. (2003a).
 The Ikalamavony and Itremo domains preserve the same structural styles and kinematics.
 A change in structural style occurs east of these sections, with the Antananarivo Domain section containing no complex fold interference patterns.
 Further east, Collins et al. (2003a) interpret intense deformation associated with the Neoproterozoic-Cambrian Betsimisaraka Suture.

-5.2.
+4.2.
 Temporal constraints on deformation

-5.2.1.
+4.2.1.
 Relative timing of deformation

-Understanding the ages of geological units that are deformed and undeformed can help constrain the timing of deformation.
+- 420 Understanding the ages of geological units that are deformed and undeformed can help constrain the - timing of deformation.
 At the regional scale in the western transect, the c.
-850-750 Ma Imorona-Itsindro Suite is poly-deformed, and therefore was intruded prior to the onset of at least D2 and D3.
-In the eastern transect and in the region studied by Collins et al. (2003a); Nédélec et al. (2000); Raharimahefa and Kusky (2006, 2009), the Imorona-Itsindro Suite is not poly-deformed into complex fold interference patterns but instead is elongated along the length of the c.
-550 Ma Angavo shear zone (Figure 2).
-This suggests that different structural regimes are responsible for deformation in the west and east of Madagascar.

-In the Ikalamavony Domain and Itremo sub-domain, the c.
-550 Ma Ambalavao Suite is undeformed and, therefore, provides a minimum age constraint on deformation here.
-In the east, the Ambalavao Suite is represented by both deformed and undeformed rocks.
-We therefore suggest that deformation in the Ikalamavony Domain and Itremo subdomain occurred between c.
+850-750 Ma Imorona- - Itsindro Suite is poly-deformed, and therefore was intruded prior to the onset of at least D2 and D3.
+In - the eastern transect and in the region studied by Collins et al. (2003a); Nédélec et al. (2000); - Raharimahefa and Kusky (2006); Raharimahefa and Kusky (2009), the Imorona-Itsindro Suite is not - poly-deformed into complex fold interference patterns but instead is elongated along the length of the - c.
+550 Ma Angavo shear zone (Figure 1b; Figure 9).
+This indicates that different structural regimes are - responsible for deformation in the west and east of Madagascar. - In the Ikalamavony Domain and Itremo sub-domain, the c.
+550 Ma Ambalavao Suite is undeformed - and, therefore, provides a minimum age constraint on deformation here.
+In the east, the Ambalavao - Suite is represented by both deformed and undeformed rocks.
+We therefore suggest that deformation - in the Ikalamavony Domain and Itremo sub-domain occurred between c.
 750 and c.
-550 Ma, which is consistent with interpretations by Tucker et al. (2007).
-Deformation in eastern Madagascar likely occurred later at c.
-550 Ma, which is consistent with age determinations for the Angavo Shear Zone and Antananarivo virgation zone (Meert et al., 2003; Nédélec et al., 2000; Paquette and Nédélec, 1998; Raharimahefa and Kusky, 2010).
+550 Ma, which is - consistent with interpretations by Tucker et al. (2007).
+Deformation in eastern Madagascar likely - occurred later at c.
+550 Ma, which is consistent with age determinations for the Angavo Shear Zone and - Antananarivo virgation zone (Meert et al., 2003; Nédélec et al., 2000; Paquette and Nédélec, 1998; - Raharimahefa and Kusky, 2010).

-5.2.2.
+4.2.2.
 Thermochronology